Pruning Edges and Gradients to Learn Hypergraphs from Larger Sets: Experiments

+\paragraph{Recurrent vs. stacked.} Recurrence plays a crucial role in enabling more computation without an increase in the number of parameters.
+By training the recurrent model using backprop with skips, we can further reduce the memory cost during training to a constant amount.
+Since our proposed training algorithm from \autoref{sec:backprop} encourages iterative refinement akin to gradient descent, it is natural to believe that the weight-tying aspect of recurrence is a good inductive bias for modeling this.
+A reason for thinking so is that the ``gradient'' should be the same for the same $\mI$, no matter at which iteration it is computed.
+Hence, we compare the recurrent model against a non-weight-tied (stacked) version that applies different parameters at each iteration.

+First, we compare the models trained for $3$ to $9$ refinement steps.
+In \autoref{fig:stacked_vs_recurrent}, we show that both cases benefit from increasing the iterations.
+Adding more iterations beyond 6 only slightly improves the performance of the stacked model, while the recurrent version still benefits, leading to an absolute difference of 0.03 in F1 score for 9 iterations.

+Next, we train both versions with 15 iterations until they achieve a similar validation performance, by stopping training early on the recurrent model.
+The results in \autoref{fig:extrapolate} show that the recurrent variant performs better when tested at larger set sizes than trained, indicating an improved generalization ability.

-The particle partitioning experiment exemplifies a case where a single edge can connect up to $14$ vertices.
+\paragraph{Learning higher-order edges} The particle partitioning experiment exemplifies a case where a single edge can connect up to 14 vertices.
 Set2Graph \citep{serviansky2020set2graph} demonstrates that in this specific case it is possible to approximate the hypergraph with a graph.
 They leverage the fact that any vertex is incident to exactly one edge and apply a post-processing step that constructs the edges from noisy cliques.
-Instead, we consider a task for which no straightforward graph based approximation exists.
+Instead, we consider a task for which no straightforward graph-based approximation exists.
 Specifically, we consider convex hull finding in $10$-dimensional space for $13$ standard normal distributed points.
-We train with $T_{\text{total}}{=}32$, $N_{\text{BPTT}}{=}4$ and $T_{\text{BPTT}}{=}4$.
-The test performance reaches an F1 score of $0.75$, clearly demonstrating that the model managed to learn.
+We train with $T{=}32$ total iterations and $B{=}4$ backprop iterations.
+The test performance reaches an F1 score of 0.75, clearly demonstrating that the model managed to learn.
 This result demonstrates the improved scaling behavior can be leveraged for tasks that are computationally out of reach for adjacency-based approaches.